-In 1988, he was appointed lead clinician and training manager for anaesthesia and resuscitation at the Le Samaritain Hospital in Vevey, Switzerland.
-He organized regular conferences about teaching life-saving skills, his particular area of interest, and sat on the board of a number of professional bodies, including the Swiss Nursing Association.
+In 1988, he was appointed lead clinician and training manager for anaesthesia and resuscitation at the Samaritan Hospital in Vevey, Switzerland.
+He organized regular conferences about teaching life-saving skills, his particular area of interest, and he was a board member of a number of professional bodies, including the Swiss Nursing Association.

-Jacques Chapuis is Vice-President of the International Secretariat of Nurses in the French-speaking world (SIDIIEF), based in Montreal.
-He is also a member of the Board of Fondation de Nant, which delivers psychiatric care in Vaud, Switzerland.
+Jacques Chapuis is vice-president of SIDIIEF, the international secretariat of nurses in the French-speaking world, based in Montreal.
+He is also a board member of the Nant Foundation, which provides psychiatric care in Vaud, Switzerland.

 Melchior de Muralt

 Elected to the ICRC Assembly in 2012.
 Chair of the Joint Commission of the Empress Shôken Fund.

 Melchior de Muralt was born in Lausanne, Switzerland, in 1960.
 He holds a PhD in political sciences from the University of Lausanne.
 In 1988, he joined the private bank Lombard Odier, where he promoted the work of the Ethos Foundation for Sustainable Development.
 In 2001, he became a partner in the asset management firm de Pury Pictet Turrettini & Co in Geneva.